 Few successful projects of WislaCode

-SEPA instant payments are set to become the new standard for business and consumer transactions across Europe.
-As adoption grows, transaction limits may increase, and integration with technologies like blockchain and digital identity is likely to accelerate.
+SEPA instant payments are set to become the standard for business and consumer transactions across Europe.
+As adoption grows, limits may rise, and integration with technologies like blockchain and digital identity is likely to speed up.

-For SMEs, embracing instant payments means better cash flow, improved supplier and customer relationships, and the agility to thrive in a fast-moving market.
-For banks, it is an opportunity to modernise, innovate, and remain central to the European payments ecosystem.
+For SMEs, instant payments mean better cash flow, stronger supplier and customer relationships, and the agility to do well in a fast market.
+For banks, it is a chance to modernise, innovate and stay central to European payments.

 WislaCode develops modern solutions